Anabra/junicamp-c-exam/theory.md

 It depends on the OS and the CPU, but in modern devices usually 4 bytes.

 ## What is the difference between the below two code snippets?
 (1p)
-The firt uses stack memory, and will be freed automatically when the fuction terminates, therefore the pointer to that array should not be used after that, while the second uses heap memory and it has to be freed manually when it is no longer needed.
+The first uses stack memory, and will be freed automatically when the fuction terminates, therefore the pointer to that array should not be used after that, while the second uses heap memory and it has to be freed manually when it is no longer needed, otherwise a memory leak could occur.

 Snippet 1:
 ```c